Find two events and/or two people who were born on your birthday using one of the websites listed on the This Day in History link

 Poll Everywhere is the lets you create polls like we used today.
 It can be used in class on the fly or with previously created questions.

 An educational technologist’s website that is FILLED with ideas for all types of technological activities using multiple platforms.

 Lunch Hour at 11:30am/Back to Work at 12:30pm

-1. Plan to virtually connect your students with another classroom.
+1. Plan a collaborate learning activity which would engage your students with another teacher’s students through digital means.
 Share your experience!

 2. Post to TEC21’s online Google+ community.
 It can be a comment, an answer to someone’s question, a resource, or a picture of you and your students engaging in a learning collaborative learning activity.

 3. Be of support–a resource–to one of your colleagues.

 4. Registration for the TEC21 Workshop Program for the 2019/2020 school year opened on January 2, 2019.
 Please encourage a fellow teacher to join us next year!
 Share with them the value of connecting with other Lutheran school teachers and the impact it’s had on you and your students.
 Thank you in advance for supporting our mission and vision and being an ambassador for TEC21! #TEC21lcms #LutheranSchoolsThrive #LuthEd

 If the embedded form isn’t cooperating with your device, you can also complete the form HERE.